neophenix/lxdepot/README.md

 Alter the commands as you see fit, these are only examples.

+The server certificate can then be found (on the LXD host) at: /var/lib/lxd/server.crt

 ## Disabling remote management for certain containers

 Sometimes you don't want people messing with your stuff.
 To that end, if you do not want LXDepot to manage a container, that is to say start, stop, delete (it will still be listed and you can view info on it), add this user flag to the container.
 It will tell LXDepot the container is off limits